Eutropis carinata

 Eutropis carinata, commonly known as the keeled Indian mabuya, many-keeled grass skink or (ambiguously) "golden skink", is a species of skink found in South Asia.

 Description

 Body robust; snout moderate, obtuse.
 Lower eyelids scaly; vertebral scales smooth.
 Ear-opening roundish, sub-triangular.
 Brown to olive or bronze in color above, uniform or with dark-brown or black spots, or longitudinal streaks along the lateral margins of the scales.
 Sides are dark-brown or chestnut, with or without light spots.
 A light dorso-lateral line starting from above the eye and continued to the base of the tail.
 Lower parts whitish or yellowish.
 Maximum length: 37 cm. and Common length: 25, in which Snout-vent length is 9 cm.

+The Sri Lankan lankae is now treated as a full species, Eutropis lankae.

 Distribution

-Frequently found in Bangladesh, India (except in the North-West), Maldives, Myanmar, Nepal & Sri Lanka and Possibly in Bhutan.
+Frequently found in Bangladesh, India (except in the North-West), Maldives, Myanmar, & Nepal and Possibly in Bhutan.

 Ecology

 Habitat

-Sri Lanka subspecies lankae are encountered in many habitat types, from rain forests and deserts to scrub forests and parks and gardens of houses ad cities.

 Diurnal, and terrestrial, frequently seen basking or foraging in open areas.